 So what’s the deal here?
 Why is it so difficult to properly measure your finger?
 I’m going to tell you.

 First off, get your finger sized by a jeweler who knows their business.
-Trying to do it yourself with a string or strip of paper is risky, at best.
+Trying to do it yourself with a string, or a strip of paper is risky, at best.
 Those plastic sizers that are adjustable that you get in the mail aren’t as accurate as I’d like either.

 Jewelers measure fingers with metal ring gauges— called ring sizers.
 These are sets of metal rings ranging in sequential sizes from small to big sizes.
 If you’re needing your own ring sizer, go to Amazon.

-Wide Band Ring Sizers vs. Small Band Ring Sizers They Make the Difference
+Wide Band Ring Sizers vs. Narrow Band Ring Sizers They Make the Difference

 Most people have no idea that there are wide ring sizers for finding the correct size for wider rings.
 They’ve seen the narrow ring sizers and think that is all there is to sizers and sizing.